Hudson Soft: History

 In the late 1970s and early 1980s, Hudson Soft favoured a quantity-over-quality approach for the marketing of video games.
 At one point, the company released up to 30 different computer software titles per month; none of which were hugely successful.
 Things changed in late 1983, when Hudson started to prioritise quality-over-quantity.
 Hudson became Nintendo's first third-party software vendor for the Family Computer and its title for this console, Lode Runner, sold 1.2 million units after its 1984 release.

 The business continued developing video games on the Famicom and computer platforms (MSX, NEC PC-8801 and ZX Spectrum, among others).
 Bomberman was released in December of this year on the Famicom and was considered a "big hit" by Hudson Soft.

 In July 1987, Hudson developed the "C62 System" and collaborated with NEC to develop the PC Engine video game console.
-It achieved a second-best success to Famicom in Japan, but its release as the TurboGrafx-16 in North America had less market share than Nintendo's new Super NES or Sega's new Genesis.
+It achieved a second-best success to Famicom in Japan, but its release as the TurboGrafx-16 in North America had less market share than the new Super Nintendo Entertainment System and Sega Genesis.
 In 1990, Hudson Soft developed and published video games for an array of systems.
 In 1994, the 32-bit semiconductor chip "HuC62" was independently developed by Hudson and used in NEC's PC-FX video game console.

+In 2000, Hudson worked with Infogrames in a joint venture as Infogrames-Hudson.
 In 2004, Hudson started a joint venture with Flying Tiger Entertainment for 25 titles.

-Hudson Soft relocated its main office to Tokyo in 2005, although the Sapporo headquarters remained in operation as a secondary office.
+Hudson Soft relocated its main office to the Midtown Tower in Tokyo in 2005, although the Sapporo headquarters remained in operation as a secondary office.

 Hudson Soft lost several key people starting in the mid-2000s.
 Co-founder Hiroshi Kudo left the company in November 2004 following financial losses.
 Shinichi Nakamoto, who was with the company since 1978 and creator of the Bomberman series, followed suit in 2006.
 Veteran Takahashi Meijin resigned in May 2011; he had joined Hudson Soft in 1982.
-Around 2010–2011, many employees migrated to Nintendo's restructured NDcube subsidiary which was headed by Hidetoshi Endo, himself a former Hudson Soft president.
+Around 2010–2011, many employees migrated to Nintendo's restructured Nd Cube subsidiary which was headed by Hidetoshi Endo, himself a former Hudson Soft president.